 - Polenta: use the instant type as it will absorb liquid better.

 - Variations: use lime or orange zest or even a mix of several citruses.
-Add a ground spice such as cardamom for a different touch.
+Add ground spices such as cardamom for a different flavor profile.

 Related recipes you might like: